Based cluster algebras of infinite rank: Introduction

 \begin{Thm} We have $\bClAlg(\sd_{\infty})=\bUpClAlg(\sd_{\infty})$ and $\bClAlg(\usd_{\infty})=\bUpClAlg(\usd_{\infty})$.

 \end{Thm}

 \begin{Rem}

-It is a fundamental yet largely open question to determine when do we have $\bClAlg=\bUpClAlg$ and $\clAlg=\upClAlg$, see \cite{ishibashi2023u} for a list of known cases and \cite{qin2023analogs} for a more recent result.
+It is a fundamental yet largely open question to determine when we have $\bClAlg=\bUpClAlg$ and $\clAlg=\upClAlg$, see \cite{ishibashi2023u} for a list of known cases and \cite{qin2023analogs}\cite{oya2025note} for more recent results.
 Theorem \ref{thm:intro-A-equal-U-inf-rank} appears to make progress for the first time in the context of infinite rank (quantum) cluster algebras.

 \end{Rem}

 Note that the virtual quantum Grothendieck ring $\mathfrak{K}_{q}$ admits a braid group action \cite{jang2023braid} \cite{kashiwara2024braid}.
 We then show the main result of this paper.